 1. Preference must be given to the purchase of electronic products meeting environmental performance standards relating to the reduction or elimination of hazardous materials.

-In establishing requirements for electronic products, agencies shall reference Electronic Product Environmental Assessment Tool (EPEAT) and the Restriction of Hazardous Substances (RoHS) standards established in , originated in the European Union.
+In establishing environmental requirements and preferences for electronic products, agencies shall reference EPEAT.

-When purchasing electronic products, agencies should adopt requirements that those products, to the greatest extent possible, do not contain persistent, toxic chemicals.
-Examples of persistent, toxic chemicals include, but are not limited to, mercury, dioxin, and polychlorinated biphenyls (PCBs).

-Agencies may not purchase electronic products containing persistent, toxic chemicals unless there is no feasible alternative.

-In circumstances where a product that does not contain persistent, toxic chemicals is not available [and not rated by EPEAT], preference shall be given to the purchase of products that contain the least amount of persistent, toxic chemicals.

-When purchasing electronic products, identified in the Scope of this Policy, such products are required to have achieved Electronic Product Environmental Assessment Tool () Bronze registration to meet minimum environmental performance standards.
+When purchasing electronic products, identified in the Scope of this Policy, such products are required to have achieved EPEAT Bronze registration to meet minimum environmental performance standards.

-In any competitive procurement for electronic products, identified in the Scope of this Policy, that have achieved EPEAT Silver registration, agencies shall apply a minimum of 5% preference to each product bid registered by EPEAT.
+In any competitive procurement for electronic products, identified in the Scope of this Policy, that have achieved EPEAT Silver or Gold registration, agencies shall apply a minimum of 5% preference to each product bid registered by EPEAT.

-When purchasing electronic products, identified in the Scope of this Policy, that have achieved EPEAT Gold registration, agencies shall apply a minimum of 10% preference to each product bid registered by EPEAT.

-If no EPEAT registered electronic product exists that meet the specific performance needs of a purchaser, agencies are to give preference to those products that are and (if Energy Star applies to the product).
-RoHS compliant electronic products must carry the RoHS label or indicate compliance in product literature.

-If no EPEAT registered electronic product exists nor compliance with RoHS certification that meet the specific performance needs of a purchaser, agencies are to give preference to those products containing the least hazardous materials.
+If no EPEAT registered electronic product exists that meet the specific performance needs of a purchaser, agencies are to give preference to those products containing the least hazardous materials.
 Agencies may also use other environmental product certifications that reflect a reduction or elimination of hazardous materials.

 Preference language must be clearly stated and included in agency procurement requests and solicitations for applicable electronic products issued after the effective date of this policy.

-Direct Buy purchases must comply
+2. Direct Buy Purchases

-Compliance to this policy is expected for direct buy (non-competitive) purchases when reasonably practicable.

-Products purchased under the Direct Buy process, are required to have achieved EPEAT Bronze registration; unless there are no products that have achieved the EPEAT Bronze registration.

-The application and documentation of the purchasing preference in direct buy purchases shall be at the discretion of the covered agency.
+Prior to purchasing products under the direct buy policy, agencies shall give consideration to products, subject to this policy, that have achieved EPEAT registration.
+EPEAT registration can be found by accessing the EPEAT Registry.

 3. Agencies are not required to apply a preference when:

-Electronic products (covered under this policy) are purchased from a master contract or DES approved cooperative contract, as DES has already applied the preference.
+Electronic products (covered under this policy) are purchased from a master contract or DES approved cooperative contract, as DES is responsible for applying the preference.

-When the only qualified electronic product, as specified in Section 1 of this policy, is not reasonably priced as compared to other products capable of satisfying the need.

 4. Agencies will be required to complete environmental purchasing training.

-Within 6 months of the effective date of this policy, personnel who are responsible for small purchases, competitive procurements, and contract management activities shall complete the mandatory training provided by DES available in the Learning Management System (LMS).
+Within 6 months of the effective date of this policy, personnel who are responsible for small purchases, competitive procurements, and contract management activities shall complete the mandatory training (link) provided by DES available in the Learning Management System (LMS).

 Employees assigned these responsibilities after the initial 6-month implementation period of this policy shall complete the required training within 90 days of assignment.
 Specifically, this applies to all new employees, employee’s assigned new responsibilities/duties, and employees in new positions, who are responsible for competitive procurements.